The Sisterhood of the Traveling Pants 2: Plot

-Best childhood friends Bridget Vreeland, Lena Kaligaris, Tibby Rollins, and Carmen Lowell have completed their first year of college and will spend their summer apart.
+Childhood friends Bridget Vreeland, Lena Kaligaris, Tibby Rollins, and Carmen Lowell have completed their first year of college and will spend their summers apart.

-Bridget discovers her father had hidden letters from her grandmother Greta and doesn't accept that it was to protect her.
-She goes to Turkey to participate in an archaeological dig under Professor Nasrin Mehani.
-Finding remains of a woman who died at the same age as Bridget's mother saddens her.

-After reading her grandmother's letters, Bridget leaves the dig to visit her in Alabama.
-She learns her mother, who committed suicide, had denied having depression or any mental issues at all.
-Not allowing anyone into her life who challenged this or got her help, Bridget's father went along with it.
-But Greta could not, and moved away because her daughter wouldn't accept help.
+Bridget finds letters from her grandmother Greta her father had hidden, but does not accept it was to protect her.
+She goes to Turkey for an archaeological dig but after reading her grandmother's letters, Bridget leaves to visit her in Alabama.
+She learns her mother, who committed suicide, had denied having depression or any mental issues.
+Not allowing anyone into her life who challenged this or got her help, Bridget's father tolerated it but Greta could not, so she moved away as her daughter refused help.
+Greta assures Bridget that her suicide was not her father's fault, observing she is 'stronger' than her.
+Bridget later returns home and reconciles with her father.

-Greta tells Bridget her mother was sick and her suicide was not her father's fault, saying she is 'stronger' than her so will not be sick like her.
-Bridget thinks her mother should have stayed alive for her sake and feels unloved/ abandoned.
-Greta says that her mother's love for Bridget is why she hung on as long as she did.
-It allows Bridget to later reconcile with her father.

-While mourning the death of her grandfather Bapi in Greece, Lena meets her ex-boyfriend Kostas, who reveals he is married and expecting a baby with his wife.
-Lena returns to the Rhode Island School of Design and begins dating Leo, the model for her life class.
-Kostas comes to see her, revealing that his marriage was annulled after his wife revealed that she had lied about being pregnant.
-Lena forgives him but refuses to take him back because she says they have changed.
-However, after spending time with Leo, she realizes they are incompatible and she still cares for Kostas.
+While mourning her grandfather Bapi's death in Greece, Lena meets her ex-boyfriend Kostas, who reveals he is married and expecting a baby with his wife.
+Lena returns to the RISD and begins dating her life class model, Leo.
+Kostas visits her, revealing that his marriage was annulled after his wife admitted she was not actually pregnant.
+Lena forgives him but refuses to take him back, saying they have changed.
+However, after spending time with Leo, she realizes they are incompatible.

-Tibby works at a video store in New York while retaking a screenwriting class at New York University that requires her to finish her script.
+Tibby works at a video store in NYC while retaking a screenwriting class at NYU that requires her to finish her script.
 While having sex with her boyfriend Brian, the condom breaks.
-Afraid that she might be pregnant, Tibby withdraws from everyone.
-Breaking up with Brian, she reluctantly gives Lena's younger sister Effie permission to date him, despite the age difference.
+Fearing she might be pregnant, Tibby withdraws emotionally.
+She breaks up with Brian and reluctantly gives Lena's younger sister Effie permission to date him.
 Lena brings Tibby a requested pregnancy test, but she gets her period before needing it.
-Tibby drives to Vermont, hoping for Carmen's support, but leaves after they argue over who ignores who more.
-She goes to Brian's and apologizes, confessing she had been afraid dealing with change.
+Tibby drives to Vermont, hoping for Carmen's support, but leaves after they argue over who ignores whom more.
+She goes to Brian's and apologizes, confessing she had been afraid of dealing with change.
 Realizing he still loves Tibby, he breaks up with Effie.